 1.7 “Customer” means the entity identified on the Order Form or SOW (by its legal name or its other assumed, trade, or ‘doing business as’ name) that purchased Company’s Software or Services pursuant to an Order Form or SOW, or such company’s permitted Affiliates, successors or assigns.

-1.9 “Customer Input” means any information Customer may have provided to Company as an idea, feature request, enhancement or bug-fix in respect to the Software, Services, or other product offerings of Company.
+1.9 “Customer Input” means any information or feedback Customer provides or has provided to Company as an idea, feature request, enhancement, or bug-fix in respect to the Software, Services, or other product offerings of Company.

 1.10 “Documentation” means the applicable training materials, user guides, publicly available marketing and/or proposal materials, and other similar information, or other documents disseminated under or governed by confidentiality obligations which pertain to the Software or Services provided by Company, which may be updated by Company at any time without notice to include information about new features and incorporate feedback to help Company’s customers understand how to use the Software and Services.